aalu1418/chromeExtension-newTab/README.md

 - Custom colors
 - Fullscreen clock mode
 - Shows link to alert if TTC subways or streetcars have service alerts

-Future features:
-- Toggle units
+- Convert between imperial and metric units

 ---
 ### Installation Instructions: